 From launch, the familiar S, SE and SE L trim grades will be offered, while a sportier Monte Carlo variant is expected to follow later.

 The engine line-up will consist of 1.0-litre three cylinder and 1.5-litre for cylinder VW Group units.
-Power outputs of 65-150PS are expected, with CO2 emissions starting from 114g/km.
+Power outputs of 65-150PS will be offered, with CO2 emissions starting from 114g/km.

-It’s unlikely there will be any electrified versions offered.
+It’s unlikely there will be any electrified versions.

 Skoda claims the new Fabia’s body has been developed to reduce drag which, in conjunction with a new active grille shutter, leads to improved fuel consumption, lower CO2 emissions and also reduced cabin noise.